 Have you noticed your Chihuahua limping or holding one of their legs up when they walk?
 They could have a condition known as Patella Luxation.
-In laymen terms it is a floating kneecap.
+In laymen’s terms, it is a floating kneecap.
 It can progressively get worse as time goes by so it is something your veterinarian should check out.

 The patella, or kneecap, is a small bone, which normally sits in the tendon of the extensor muscles (the quadriceps muscles) of the thigh.
 The patella normally lies in a groove within the thighbone in the knee.

-Patellar luxation or dislocation is a condition where the kneecap rides outside the femoral groove.
+Patellar luxation or dislocation is a condition where the kneecap moves outside the femoral groove.
 It is one of the most common knee joint abnormalities in dogs.
-Patellar luxation is most common in Chihuahuas, as well as, in other toy and miniature dog breeds such as Yorkshire Terriers, Pomeranians, Pekingese and Boston Terriers.
+Patellar luxation is most common in Chihuahuas, as well as, in other toy and miniature dog breeds such as Yorkshire Terriers, Pomeranians, Pekingese, and Boston Terriers.